 Who Was St. Patrick?

-St. Patrick, the patron saint of Ireland whose holiday day is celebrated in March, was not Irish.
+St. Patrick, the patron saint of Ireland whose holiday is celebrated in March, was not Irish.
 He was born into wealth in Britain around the end of the fourth century.
-Although his father was a deacon, says History.com, “there is no evidence that Patrick came from a particularly religious family”.
+Although his father was a deacon, History.com asserts, "There is no evidence that Patrick came from a particularly religious family."

-At 16, he was kidnapped by Irish marauders who attacked his family estate and he was transported to Ireland where he spent years in captivity working as a shepherd.
-Patrick was "outdoors and away from people," the site says, “lonely and afraid he turned to his religion for solace, becoming a devout Christian”.
+At 16, he was kidnapped by Irish marauders (who attacked his family estate) and transported to Ireland, where he spent years in captivity working as a shepherd.
+Patrick was "outdoors and away from people," the site says, and "lonely and afraid he turned to his religion for solace, becoming a devout Christian."

 After his escape back to Britain, Patrick began his formal training as a priest, only to return to a mostly pagan Ireland to convert and minister.
-It is said that Patrick tried hard to incorporate traditional ritual into lessons of Christianity.
-The Irish culture being steeped in legend and myth helped bring forth the image of St. Patrick as we know him today.
+It is said that Patrick tried hard to incorporate traditional rituals into lessons of Christianity.
+The Irish culture, steeped in legend and myth, helped bring forth the image of St. Patrick as we know him today.

 5 St. Patrick's Day Traditions and Legends